 Your Rheum was set up in October 2016 and is a group for people in the UK aged 11-24 years who have a diagnosed rheumatic condition.
 Your Rheum provides an easy way for young people to understand and get involved in rheumatology research that is relevant to them.
 For example understanding why certain medications have side effects or developing tools such as website to help young people manage their condition.

 You must be:

-There are two main ways you can be involved:
+There are three ways you can be involved:

 The priority of the Group is for work funded through BANNAR or for researchers who are members of BANNAR.
 However, there may be capacity to work with researchers outside of BANNAR and so we encourage all researchers to get in touch with us to discuss their project further.